The Spill Canvas: Career

-Abnormalities, featuring new music from the band, was released on January 12, 2010 through The Spill Canvas store and digital retailers.
+Abnormalities, featuring new music from the band, was released on January 12, 2010, through The Spill Canvas store and digital retailers.
 Their next EP, Realities, was released shortly thereafter on April 13.
-On July 27, 2010 their newest album, Formalities, saw digital release.
+On July 27, 2010, their newest album, Formalities, saw digital release.
 The album contains songs previously seen on both Realities and Abnormalities, along with acoustic versions of songs from those EPs and two brand new songs.
 They spent the summer of 2010 touring with the Goo Goo Dolls and Switchfoot.

-On January 13, 2011, an article in the Sioux Falls Argus Leader stated that the band may be on a temporary hiatus and there was no indication when, if ever, the band would return.
+On January 13, 2011, an article in the Sioux Falls Argus Leader said that the band may be on a temporary hiatus and there was no indication when, if ever, the band would return.
 On May 15, 2011, after a long time of being inactive on Twitter, "Someday soon" was tweeted from The Spill Canvas.

-On August 11, 2011 the band posted, "Tell your friends to follow @thespillcanvas we are going to be posting lots of interesting news and announcements in the coming weeks!" on Twitter.
+On August 11, 2011, the band posted, "Tell your friends to follow @thespillcanvas we are going to be posting lots of interesting news and announcements in the coming weeks!" on Twitter.
 The Spill Canvas played a "reunion show" in their hometown of Sioux Falls, SD on October 28, 2011, during which they announced they are no longer on a label and plan to record a new album, with a Kickstarter campaign raising funds to record it.
 They played a new song at the show.

-On January 21, 2012 The Spill Canvas posted a studio update on YouTube.

-The Spill Canvas will release their new album, Gestalt, on May 22, 2012 according to their Facebook account.
-The song "Parallels and Money" will be included on this album.
+On January 21, 2012, The Spill Canvas posted a studio update on YouTube.
+The Spill Canvas will release their new album, Gestalt, on May 22, 2012, according to their Facebook account.
+The song "Parallels and Money" was included on this album.
 On April 20, 2012, The Spill Canvas released the first track off of their upcoming album Gestalt, called "To Chicago" on their PureVolume account.
 The song reached number one on PureVolume.